 - Don’t tuck shirts into denim with these sneakers

-- Go for a sporty look to compliment the shoe
+- Go for a sporty look to complement the shoe

-- Stick with blacks, whites and mute colours
+- Stick with blacks, whites and muted colours

 - Let the sneakers to the talking